Mary J. Scarlett Dixon: Career

-During a part of 185S-59, she gave lectures on hygiene in country towns and villages.
+During a part of 1858-59, Dixon gave lectures on hygiene in country towns and villages.
 In the autumn of 1859, she was appointed demonstrator of anatomy in the Woman's Medical College and returned to Philadelphia to take the position.
 The hospitals in the city were not open to women physicians for instruction, and the college management felt it necessary to make some change for the better clinical instruction of the students.
 Larger buildings were purchased for a woman's hospital, in which rooms could be utilized temporarily for college purposes.
 In the hospital Emeline Horton Cleveland, M.D., was appointed resident physician and Dr. Scarlett, assistant physician.
 There, they built up a good clinic and outdoor practice, which, in addition to the hospital, afforded the students good opportunities for practical instruction.

-In 1862, she received the appointment of professor of anatomy in the college.
+In 1862, Dixon became professor of anatomy in the college.
 After a few years, feeling she had undertaken too much, she resigned the position of demonstrator of anatomy.
 In 1865, she resigned the position of assistant physician in the hospital, to make a home for herself.
 In 1868, she returned to the hospital as resident physician, remaining there until 1871, when she returned to her home, at the same time being appointed visiting physician to the hospital.

 On May 8, 1873, she married G. Washington Dixon, still retaining her professorship and engaged in active practice, along with her duties as professor of anatomy.
 In 1881, her connection with the college was discontinued.
 As glaucoma was troubling her, she placed herself under the care of a skilled ophthalmologist for the treatment of her eyes.
 She continued actively engaged until through diminished vision, she was forced to hand over many patients to others, though she continued to treat some cases.

-In 1881-82, she served as Vice-President and Corresponding Secretary for the Woman's Medical College of Pennsylvania Alumnae Association.
+In 1881-82, DIxon served as Vice-President and Corresponding Secretary for the Woman's Medical College of Pennsylvania Alumnae Association.
 Dixon was elected vice-president in 1890 of the newly-established National Woman's Health Association of America.

 Personal life

 Dixon resided in Philadelphia.
 She removed to the home of her nephew, Samuel (or Levi) Lewis, in West Chester, Pennsylvania, after her husband's death, which preceded hers by three years.
 She died at her nephew's home, January 28, 1900.
-Interment was at Fair Hill Burial Ground.
+She is interred at Fair Hill Burial Ground.